gbenroscience/ParserNG/README.md

 # ParserNG
-ParserNG is a powerful math tool that parses and evaluates algebraic expressions.
+ParserNG is a powerful open-source math tool that parses and evaluates algebraic expressions.

+It was created in 2009 by me, Gbemiro Jiboye and later used as a critical part of my final year project at the Department of Computer Science and Engineering, Obafemi Awolowo University,Ile-Ife, Osun State, Nigeria.

+My goal was to create a simple, yet powerful, not too bogus math tool that scientists and developers can deploy with their work to solve problems of all ranges--from simple to complex.

 <p><b>FEATURES</b></p>
 <ol>